 - Risk: That an unsuitable staff member will be recruited who puts the children at risk.
 Mitigation: Robust recruitment process following safer recruitment guidelines, with enhanced DBS checks in place.
 Up to date single central register in place.
 Child protection training for all staff and governors twice a year. - Risk: Reduction in funding due to lower student numbers or errors in reporting KS5 data.
-Mitigation: Focus on ensuring maximum pupils on roll at census date. - Risk: ICT risk of loss of data or damage to systems arising from malicious software.
+Especially given the next few intake years are low birth years following a bubble.
+Mitigation: Focus on ensuring maximum pupils on roll at census date, by ensuring the Academy continues to have a good reputation locally and advertising and PR have a refresh. - Risk: ICT risk of loss of data or damage to systems arising from malicious software.
 Mitigation: Network security is continually reviewed and increased where necessary as part of an ongoing ICT strategy.
 Up-todate, sophisticated anti-virus software is in place, which is continually monitored and review to ensure it is fit for purpose.
 The Academy has taken out Cyber Insurance. - Risk: Ignorance of legislative requirements in place leading to damaging legal action against academy.
 Mitigation: Legal SLA in place with academy solicitors giving academy staff access to legal advice and guidance. - Risk: Failure to comply with Health and Safety legislation results in someone being injured.
 Mitigation: Training undertaken by Facilities Team.
-Health and Safety policy and statutory maintenance reviewed by Governing Body. - Risk: Academy suffers a data breach with possible penalties / civil action under GDPR, or in some other way is non-compliant.
-Mitigation: an external company has been appointed as the Academy's Data Protection Officer, Academy leaders and governors have been trained on the requirements of GDPR, and the Academy is compliant with the GDPR regulations. - Risk: Risk of poor retention of staff results in heavy requirement of recruitment.
+Health and Safety policy and statutory maintenance reviewed by Governing Body.
+SLA entered into in the year with Dorset Council. - Risk: Academy suffers a data breach with possible penalties / civil action under GDPR, or in some other way is non-compliant.
+Mitigation: an external company has been appointed as the Academy's Data Protection Officer, Academy leaders and governors have been trained on the requirements of GDPR, and the Academy is compliant with the GDPR regulations.
+During the year, internal provision was strengthened with staff appointments and training. - Risk: Risk of poor retention of staff results in heavy requirement of recruitment.
 Mitigation: Regular performance management, various staff well-being initiatives, and significant investment into training and upskilling. - Risk: Academy buildings not maintained to a sufficient standard or are dangerous.
 Mitigation: regular reviews undertaken, periodic condition survey reports.
-Additionally this year, the buildings have been cleared of the presence of any RAAC. - Risk: the necessary servicing on buildings and equipment is not undertaken.
+SLA entered into with consultant providing audits and advice to ensure we are compliant. - Risk: the necessary servicing on buildings and equipment is not undertaken.
 Mitigation: All servicing is noted on our contacts register to act as an aide memoire to ensure things are not missed.
+Additionally SLA entered into in the year with Dorset Council which will provide audits of the systems.